As a young man working at a local grocery store, Duane Moore had had enough of working long hours on his feet all day.

 Hobbies: Motorcycling, boating, traveling and being with family.

-Accomplishment: 25 years (and counting) safe operator
+Accomplishment: 30-year safe operator

 Memorable trip: 1,200 miles round-trip on his Indian motorcycle to the National Biker Roundup in Springfield, Ill., to celebrate with 90,000 other riders.